vibeus/vibe-website/content/comparison/microsoft-surface-hub.md

   note: \*Please note that all technical specifications are taken directly from Surface Hub’s website.

 why:
-  title: Why Vibe?
+  title: How It Compares to Vibe
   body: |
-    Vibe offers a more cost effective solution for small- to mid- sized marketing and design agencies, startups, and tech firms.
-While Surface hub costs nearly $9, 000 per unit, vibe only costs $2,999.
-Finding the right product comes down to balancing features and capabilities with budget.
+    There are more than 40 third-party app integrations in the Vibe board, and that includes Microsoft Teams, One Drive, and the most popular Office components.
+Combine the vast integration opportunities with wireless screencasting and you can bring more creativity to your presentations without limiting which apps you can use.

-    The Vibe smart board integrates an infinite canvas for whiteboarding, wireless screencast and more than 40 third app integrations into one collaboration hub.
-With Vibe, sharing ideas with collaborators — in-house, across town, or around the globe — has never been easier.
-Vibe is the perfect addition to any collaborative workspace.
-For companies that thrive thanks to a network of remote collaborators, it’s a must-have device.
+    With Vibe, sharing ideas with collaborators — in-house, across town, or around the world — is intuitive and easy, making it a must-have device for any company that thrives thanks to a network of remote workers.

-    One less obvious advantage Vibe has over its competitors is it’s small production and development team.
-Vibe offers white-glove customer support, and their team consistently makes changes to VibeOS based on user requests.

-    Vibe is the perfect match for everyday presenters, designers, project managers and remote workers.
+    One less obvious advantage Vibe has over its competitors is its small production and development team.
+They offer free customer support and consistently make changes to the VibeOS based on user requests, making it the perfect match for everyday presenters, designers, project managers, and remote workers.

     **[Contact us](/contact/) to learn more.**